-Analysis and documentation produced using the PMRM will result in a Privacy Management Analysis (PMA) that serves multiple Stakeholders, including privacy officers and managers, general compliance managers, and system developers.
-While other privacy instruments, such as privacy impact assessments (“PIAs”), also serve multiple Stakeholders, the PMRM does so in a way that is somewhat different from these others.
+Analysis and documentation produced using the PMRM will result in a PMA that serves multiple Stakeholders, including privacy officers and managers, general compliance managers, system developers and even regulators in a detailed, comprehensive and integrated manner.
+The PMRM creates an audit trail from Policy to Privacy Controls to Services and Functions to Mechanisms.
+This is a key difference between the PMRM and a PIA.

+There is an additional benefit.
+While other privacy instruments such as PIAs also serve multiple Stakeholders, the PMRM does so in a way that is different from these others.
 Such instruments, while nominally of interest to multiple Stakeholders, tend to serve particular groups.
 For example, PIAs are often of most direct concern to privacy officers and managers, even though developers are often tasked with contributing to them.
 Such privacy instruments also tend to change hands on a regular basis.
 As an example, a PIA may start out in the hands of the development or project team, move to the privacy or general compliance function for review and comment, go back to the project for revision, move back to the privacy function for review, and so on.
 This iterative process of successive handoffs is valuable, but can easily devolve into a challenge and response dynamic that can itself lead to miscommunication and misunderstandings.
+Typically PIA’s do not trace compliance from Policies to Privacy Controls to Services and Functions on to Mechanisms.
+Nor are they performed at a granular level.

-The output from using the PMRM, in contrast, should have direct and ongoing relevance for all Stakeholders and is less likely to suffer the above dynamic.
-This is because it should be considered as a “boundary object,” a construct that supports productive interaction and collaboration among multiple communities.
-Although a boundary object is fully and continuously a part of each relevant community, each community draws from it meanings that are grounded in the group’s own needs and perspectives.
-As long as these meanings are not inconsistent across communities, a boundary object acts as a shared yet heterogeneous understanding.
-The PMRM process output, if properly generated, constitutes just such a boundary object.
-It is accessible and relevant to all Stakeholders, but each group takes from it and attributes to it what they specifically need.
-As such, the PMRM can facilitate collaboration across relevant communities in a way that other privacy instruments often cannot.
+In contrast, the resulting output of using the PMRM - the PMA - will have direct and ongoing relevance for all Stakeholders and is less likely to suffer the above dynamic.
+This is because the PMA supports productive interaction and collaboration among multiple communities.
+Although the PMA is fully and continuously a part of each relevant community, each community draws its own meanings from it, based on their needs and perspectives.
+As long as these meanings are not inconsistent across communities, the PMA can act as a shared, yet heterogeneous, understanding.
+Thus, the PMA is accessible and relevant to all Stakeholders, facilitating collaboration across relevant communities in a way that other privacy instruments often cannot.

+This multiple stakeholder capability is especially important today, given the growing recognition that Privacy by Design principles and practices cannot be adopted effectively without a common, structured protocol that enables the linkage of business requirements, policies, and technical implementations.

+Finally, the PMA can also serve as an important artifact of accountability, in two ways.
+First, a rigorously developed and documented PMA itself reveals all aspects of privacy management within a Domain or Use Case, making clear the relationship between the Privacy Services, Functionality and Mechanisms in place and their associated Privacy Controls and Policies.
+Second, in addition to proactively demonstrating that Privacy Controls are in place and implemented via the PMA, the Services may also include functionality that demonstrates accountability at a granular level.
+Such Functionality implemented in Mechanisms confirms and reports that the Privacy Controls are correctly operating.
+Thus the privacy office can demonstrate compliance on demand for both design and operational stages.

 Target Audiences

-The intended audiences of this document and expected benefits to be realized include:
+The intended audiences of this document and expected benefits to be realized by each include:

-Privacy and Risk Officers will gain a better understanding of the specific privacy management environment for which they have compliance responsibilities as well as detailed policy and operational processes and technical systems that are needed to achieve their organization’s privacy compliance;
+Privacy and Risk Officers and Engineers will gain a better understanding of the specific privacy management environment for which they have compliance responsibilities as well as detailed policy and operational processes and technical systems that are needed to achieve their organization’s privacy compliance objectives..

 Systems/Business Architects will have a series of templates for the rapid development of core systems functionality, developed using the PMRM as a tool.